-Figure S6: Shows the sample preparation process for an inverted S/TEM cross-sectional lamella.
+Figure S6: Sample preparation process for an inverted S/TEM cross-sectional lamella.
 The region of interest is protected by an e-beam induced deposition, which in addition to lines milled with the FIB column, serve as a fiducial as well, as seen in (a).
 A larger ion beam induced deposition is placed over the ROI (b).
 Bulk trenches are milled with the FIB on each side of the lamella as seen in (c).
 Using a lower ion beam current, the trenches are milled closer to the ROI (d).
 A “J” shaped pattern is milled with the FIB at 0° stage tilt to nearly free the lamella from the substrate (e).
 As seen in (f), a small box pattern is milled with the FIB to aid sample release in a subsequent step.
 The stage is now tilted to 0° and rotated 90° and a micromanipulator is brought in close proximity with the lamella and subsequently welded (g).
 The sample is then milled completely free from the substrate and the micromanipulator is used to transport the lamella (h).
 The micromanipulator is rotated 180° (not shown), and the lamella is welded to a TEM grid loaded in a specialized holder (i).
 The micromanipulator is milled free from the lamella (j) and the holder is manipulated (not shown) so the grid is oriented vertically.
 Finally, the lamella is thinned using successively lower ion beam accelerating voltages until a damage free lamella of the desired thickness is produced (k).

 S6.
 STEM-EDS additional maps